MicrosoftDocs/architecture-center/docs/solution-ideas/articles/monitor-azure-data-explorer-content.md

     - Collect various types of IT and non-IT data – for example, business, user, and geospatial data - using a range of connectors and APIs.
     - Maximize data management capabilities, with full schema control, processing of incoming data using KQL, materialized views, partitioning, granular retention, and caching controls.
-    - Take advantage of the full set of KQL's analytics capabilities, including hosting machine learning algorithms in python and federated queries to other data technologies, such as SQL server, data lakes, and Cosmos DB.
+    - Take advantage of the full set of KQL's analytics capabilities, including hosting machine learning algorithms in python and federated queries to other data technologies, such as SQL Server, data lakes, and Cosmos DB.
     - Query data in Azure Monitor, Microsoft Sentinel, and other services that use KQL.

 An architecture built on the features and flexibility provided by the three services gives you: